jd28/Solstice/docs/rules/skills.rst

   :param int skill: SKILL_*
   :rtype: ``int``

-.. function:: GetSkillEffectLimits(cre, skill)
+.. function:: GetSkillEffectLimits([cre[, skill]])

-  Get the limits of skill effects
+  Get the limits of skill effects.
+Both parameters are optional, the are there merely to facilitate customizing effect limits by skill or creature, supposing someone wanted to do that.

   :param cre: Creature.
   :type cre: :class:`Creature`
   :param int skill: SKILL_*
   :rtype: -50, 50

-.. function:: GetSkillEffectModifier(cre, skill)
+.. function:: GetSkillEffectModifier(cre[, skill])

   Get skill modification from effects.
+The return value is not clamped or modified by :func:`GetSkillEffectLimits`.

   :param cre: Creature.
   :type cre: :class:`Creature`
   :param int skill: SKILL_*
+  :rtype: If the ``skill`` parameter is not passed an array of all skill effect modifiers of length ``SKILL_NUM`` is returned.
+Note this array is static and should not be modified or stored by callers.
+If the ``skill`` parameter is passed only that skill effect modifier is returned.

 .. function:: GetSkillFeatBonus(cre, skill)